Another term used for this is called myalgia.

 Myalgia may be a common condition, but as in any other pain, when the symptoms continue to persist for more than 72 hours, or if it hinders you from doing your daily tasks and obligations, then it is something that you should be concerned about.

-If muscle pain is left untreated, the condition may lead to severe muscle soreness, and the result may be dangerous and damaging.
+If muscle pain is left untreated, the condition may lead to severe muscle soreness and fainting, and the result may be dangerous and damaging.

 If the muscle pain worsens, the pain may also spread to the other areas of the body.
 And for severe cases, muscles can even breakdown and can make you very ill and cause damage to the kidneys.